 1998-2000 University of Michigan, Masters Program in Medical and Biological Illustration, MFA

 Jacqueline is a freelance science illustrator residing in Sarnia, Ontario.
 Originally from Michigan, Jackie pursued her artistic talents at the University of Michigan, where she received a bachelor's degree in Scientific Illustration and a Master's degree in Medical and Biological Illustration.
 Jackie's portfolio includes illustrations for the National Zoological Park, the Shanghai Natural History Museum, Ferndale Pharmaceuticals, Natural Histroy Magazine, and more.
 Her work can be seen in the world renowned reference set, Grzimek's Animal Life Encyclopedia, by Gale Publishing.
 She also has experience in graphic design and web graphics.

 Jacqueline's career is not only driven by her love for art, but more so by her intrigue with nature and science.
 Each illustration requires an understanding of the subject matter in order to properly convey it to the audience.
 Jacqueline enjoys the research and learning involved in each illustration.
 Her education included courses in Biology, Gross Anatomy, Physiology, Biochemistry, and Embryology, to name a few.

 Jacqueline is a busy mother of two young boys.
 When time permits she enjoys photography and getting outside to explore and enjoy nature.
-She is a member of the Sarnia Photographic Club and a volunteer at the Judith and Norman Alix Art Gallery.

 For a more detailed list of Jacqueline's work experiences and expertise, please email her at: